javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 Let's see this development flow in our practical case.

 The first step is already complete: we have an initial spec for `pow`.
-Now, before making the implementaton, let's use few JavaScript libraries to run the tests, just to see that they are working (they will all fail).
+Now, before making the implementation, let's use few JavaScript libraries to run the tests, just to see that they are working (they will all fail).

 ## The spec in action